High Dimensional Mode Hunting Using Pettiest Components Analysis: Basic notions

 Assume we have a dataset $\{y, x \}^n_1$ where $x = \{ x_1, x_2, \ldots, x_p \}$ is a continuous random vector. $f(x)$ is the target function.
 The input domain $\mathcal X(p)$ is here called $S$.
 Defining $\bar f_B$ and $\bar f$ as

 where $p(x)$ is the density function of $x$, the method aims to find a box $B \subset S$ in which $\bar{f}_B / \bar{f}$ is maximized under the constraint that $B$ is not too small.
-In fact, the probability of $B$ is defined at the outset by a tuning meta-parameter $\beta$ for the smallest permitted box size.
+In fact, the probability of $B$ is defined at the outset by a tuning meta-parameter $\beta$ for the smallest permitted box size (else one would always simply choose a zero measure set, making the numerator infinite without actually providing a useful answer).
 In practice, $\bar{f}_B / \bar{f}$ will be replaced by its corresponding estimator.

 The algorithm is divided in three stages.
 First there is a \textit{peeling}: Beginning with the whole input space $S$, a whole class of eligible boxes for removal is set up.
 This class is made of sets of the form